Dr. Mike Sosteric

 It is really quite ridiculous.

-My solution to all this, as counterintuitive as this might sound to many was to coin a series of grounded and culturally neutral terms to describe the core elements of “mystical” experience.
-Thus when I talk about my initial mystical experience (Sosteric, 202) I speak of it as a Connection Experience induced by the ingestion of a small about of cannabis, one of many available Connection Supplements](https://spiritwiki.lightningpath.org/index.php/Connection_Supplement) (a.k.a. entheogens).
-You don’t need a connection supplement to induce a connection experience. [introduce 3ps of Connection Practice here]
+My solution to all this, as counterintuitive as it might sound, was to coin a series of grounded and culturally neutral terms to describe the core elements of mystical experience.
+Thus when I talk about my initial mystical experience (Sosteric, 202) I speak of it as a Connection Experience induced by the ingestion of a small about of cannabis, one of many available Connection Supplements (a.k.a. entheogens) used as part of my daily, disciplined Connection Practice.

 These nomenclature, and particularly the five axes, provide a comprehensive and interoperable method for categorizing and comparing all forms of connection experience, offering a standardized analytical schema that mitigates terminological chaos, facilitates cross-cultural synthesis, and enables systematic empirical comparison across traditions, disciplines, and experiential modalities.If that sounds a little weird it is, but not really, at least not these days.
 The possibility of “connection” to a field or fabric of consciousness is entertained theoretically by several scholars these days, including a guy by the name of Mocombe (2021) who is trying to develop a “non-local” theory of consciousness to explain quantum biological effects by suggesting that they arise from connection to a “Consciousness Field,” made up of “psychions,” that contains all experiences and all information ever since the beginning and to the end of time.
 I talk about it in this Peace Table article “The Shifting Paradigm in the Science of Consciousness.”